dmknght/rkcheck/README.md

 | Emulator | &#9744; | &#9744; |

 -> rkcheck combines advantages of 2 engines with Nim lang to provide a strong, easy to maintain and modify open-source malware scanner.

+# Peformance comparison
+The result bellow was tested against 215 sample.
+The ruleset was string matching rules.
+Some important information before the test result

+ClamAV has 2 signature types:
+- Traditional: logical signatures / hash-based signatures, ... in text file
+- Bytecode: Use LLVM to execute bytecodes.
+The compiled rule has the logical signature (similar to traditional one) **and** the bytecodes (encoded char)

+Different signature types could have different time consumption and memory consumption affects by database loading method and signature execution method.
+In theory, bytecode signature will costs less memory when the database is huge.

+Meanwhile, Yara signatures have two different rule types:
+- Text-based rules: The engine will load it into memory and compile.
+- Compiled rules: Pre-compiled rules.

+Both rule types are compiled to bytecodes.
+The load time might be different (small value).
+Yara engine loads everything in the rules into memory.
+The memory consumption will be huge if the ruleset is huge.
+At this point, it's similar to ClamAV's traditional signatures

+Memory consumtion is affected by:
+1. Database loading
+2. File processing

+Both Yara and ClamAV's traditional signatures load everything into memory.
+That being said, the bigger database is, the more ram they use.
+Meanwhile the Bytecode signature of ClamAV supposes to be like a single binary.
+In theory, bytecode signature won't have the huge memory consumption in term of database loading.

+The test used 4 signatures to detect Mirai botnet (Yara rule has 1 extra private rule to detect file magic).
+At this point, database's time consumption and memory consumption is very small.
+The result is about file processing's time / memory consumption.

+To make a better look, i'll use
+1. Yara text based rule with Yara tool
+2. Yara compiled rule with Yara tool
+3. Logical signature (text file) with clamscan
+4. Bytecode signature with clamscan
+5. Retest all signatures with rkcheck

+**Time consumption**
+-

+**Memory consumption**

 Comparison of ckrootkit and rkhunter (scan module only)